Mixed integer linear optimization formulations for learning optimal binary classification trees

 This implies, at vertex $v$, it is not assigned any branching features and $p_u$ = 0 for all of the ancestors $u$ of $v$.
 Given that $p_u = 0$ for each ancestor $u$ of $v$, then $\sum_{f \in F} b_{uf} = 1$ by~\eqref{base2}.
 This implies each ancestor $u$ of $v$ is assigned exactly one branching feature.
 Then again by~\eqref{base1}, $\sum_{k \in K} w_{uk} = 0$.
 This implies each ancestor $u$ of $v$ is not assigned any class.
 Then if we look at the children of $v$ where $p_v=1$, by~\eqref{base2} we get,

 This implies all children $c$ of $v$ are not assigned a class or branching feature, and therefore pruned.
 If $v \in L$ then $\sum_{f \in F} b_{vf} = 0$ by~\eqref{base3}.
 This implies no leaf vertex is assigned to a branching feature and also assigned exactly one class.
 The above statements have shown that a prediction vertex $v \in V$ is assigned exactly one class, all of its ancestors were assigned a single branching feature, all of its children were pruned and that no leaf vertex can be assigned a branching feature.
-For each $b_{vf} = 1$, then at $v$,
+For each $b_{vf} = 1$, at $v$,

 by~\eqref{base2}.
 Then for each ancestor $u$ of $v$, $\sum_{f \in F} b_{uf} = 1$ by~\eqref{base2}.
 Thus, if vertex $v$ is assigned branching feature $f \in F$, then it is not pruned and each of its ancestors was assigned exactly one branching feature.
 Then if we look at the children of $c$ of $v$ then either $\sum_{f \in F} b_{cf} = 1$ or $p_c = 1$ by~\eqref{base2}, implying the children of branching vertex $v$ are either branching or assigned a class.
 For each $w_{vk} = 1$, $p_v = 1$ by~\eqref{base1} and follows the implications previously explicated.
 The following statements have shown $\flowoctP$ admits a valid assigned binary tree structure.
-Lastly we show $\flowoctP$ admits valid paths through the tree.